National Stalking Awareness Month (NSAM) serves as an annual call to action to recognize and respond to the serious crime of stalking

-- More than 1 in 4 stalking victims reported some form of technology was used, such as e-mail (83%) or instant messaging (35%)
+- More than 1 in 4 stalking victims reported some form of technology was used

 - Repeatedly call and text you, including hang-ups